icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/classes.rst

 Methods are functions containing code which can be executed by the interpreter.
 They are declared just like :doc:`procedures`.

-Of note, instances can declare new methods on themselves.
+Of note, explicitly-declared instances can declare new methods on themselves.
 But they cannot delcare new properties.
 An instance may only have the properties that were defined on the Class from which it is derived.
 Though instances cannot add properties, they can change the default values of properties.